Sustainable Guidelines and Publications

 As cities look for innovative means of reducing carbon emissions, it becomes apparent that one effective way to achieve high levels of energy performance rests with district-level approaches to the built environment.
 This paper explores the vital role that low-carbon district energy systems (i.e., neighborhood-scale utilities that deliver thermal energy for heating, cooling, and hot water) can play in enabling existing buildings and established urban neighborhoods to meet aggressive emission reduction targets in a cost-effective way.
 It also highlights the essential role local governments must play in supporting the development of district energy systems, and is intended as a primer for communities that are beginning to look at district energy as a possible strategy for reducing their emissions and dependence on non-renewable energy sources.

 A report just produced by the National Trust for Historic Preservation Green Lab provides cost guidance for homeowners weighing the financial and energy tradeoffs between replacing or repairing older, less efficient windows.
-This report, "Saving Windows, Saving Money: Evaluating the Energy Performance of Window Retrofit and Replacement", builds on previous research by examining multiple window improvement options, comparing them to replacement windows across multiple climate regions.
+This report builds on previous research by examining multiple window improvement options, comparing them to replacement windows across multiple climate regions.

-Saving Windows, Saving Money’s key findings offer homeowners, contractors, architects and others with compelling evidence of the merits of retrofitting windows as opposed to outright replacement.
+Key findings offer homeowners, contractors, architects and others with compelling evidence of the merits of retrofitting windows as opposed to outright replacement:

 - Retrofit measures can achieve performance results comparable to new replacement windows.
 This study shows that there are readily available retrofit measures that can achieve energy savings close to new, high performance replacement windows when the performance for each upgrade option is taken into account.